Developing a Credit Approval Determination Model Using Principal Component Analysis with Machine Learning Techniques

 Abstract

-This research presents a model and tests the performance of a credit approval determination model using principal component analysis with machine learning techniques.
-Four algorithms were tested: Naïve Bayes, Decision Tree, Random Forest, and Support Vector Machine.
-441,335 examples of lending data.
-There are 4 model performance test results: Accuracy, Precision, Recall, and F-Measure.
+This research presents a model and tests the performance of a credit approval determination model by using principal component analysis with machine learning techniques.
+Four algorithms: Naïve Bayes, Decision Tree, Random Forest, and Support Vector Machine were tested with 441,335 examples of lending data.
+There are four model performance test results: Accuracy, Precision, Recall, and F-Measure.

 Article Details